 The images I want to show you are these:

-I apologize for the poor photo quality, but in a way, it’s apropos, because despite the beauty of these sketches, the small, dashed-off, almost fleeting nature of these paintings is the whole point.
+This isn’t the best photo quality, but in a way, it’s apropos, because despite the beauty of these sketches, the small, dashed-off, almost fleeting nature of these paintings is the whole point.

 These sketches remind me that everything does not have to be a big production.
 I mostly like to paint outside from nature.
 This can often mean making sure everything on the painting checklist is in the kit, laboriously assembling it if it’s not, getting in the car, driving somewhere, setting up the chair or the easel, strategizing a water source and responsible paint disposal, blah, blah, blah.
 And that’s just for watercolors.
 As a result, I don’t get out as much as I’d like, and I don’t paint as much as I’d like.